-4. Resource implications/Value for Money (where applicable)
+4. Resource implications/Value for Money

-4.1 Use of the private sector for preventing and relieving homelessness has reduced the Temporary Accommodation costs to the Council
+4.1 Use of the private sector for preventing and relieving homelessness has reduced the Temporary Accommodation costs to the Council and maintains the level of social housing available for Choice Based Lettings

 5. Legal implications